rust-lang/reference/src/conditional-compilation.md

 r[cfg.attr]
 ### The `cfg` attribute

+r[cfg.attr.intro]
+The `cfg` [attribute] conditionally includes the thing it is attached to based on a configuration predicate.

 r[cfg.attr.syntax]
 ```grammar,configuration
 @root CfgAttribute -> `cfg` `(` ConfigurationPredicate `)`
 ```

 <!-- should we say they're active attributes here? -->

-r[cfg.attr.general]
-The `cfg` [attribute] conditionally includes the thing it is attached to based on a configuration predicate.

 r[cfg.attr.syntax-explanation]
 It is written as `cfg`, `(`, a configuration predicate, and finally `)`.